cassiejeppsen/backups/README.md

 To keep our LESS as concise as possible, do not overuse shorthand.
 For example, if you only want to remove the margin from the bottom of an element, don't use `margin:0;` use `margin-bottom:0;` The expression `margin:0` is perfectly fine to use if that is what you want, but be explicit in which properties you set.

-Take care that you do not inadvertently set or unset other styles with the use of shorthand.
+Take care that you do not inadvertently set or un-set other styles with the use of shorthand.

-##IDs

-I'll make a brief statment about IDs here:

-Don't use IDs in LESS.!

-IDs are more than fine to be used in markup, but only use classes for styling.

 ##Selectors

 Selectors need to be short, efficient and portable.

 Heavily location-based selectors are very bad.
 For starters, they decrease class portability.
-If we have `.sidebar h3 span{}`, we can't move the h3 or the span outside of the the sidebar and maintain styling.
-If this is what we have intented, then great.
+If we have `.sidebar h3 span{}`, we can't move the h3 or the span outside of the sidebar and maintain styling.
+If this is what you were intending to do, then that is fine.
 Many times, however, this is unintended, and we end up writing those styles another two or three times.

 Selectors which are too long (not in name, but in location) also introduce performance issues; the more checks in a selector (e.g. `.sidebar h3 span` has three checks, `.content ul p a` has four), the more work the browser has to do.